LFKoning/best-practices/python_best_practices.md

 df = df.fillna(0)
 ```

-And here are some examples of more useful comments
+And here are some examples of more useful comments:

 ```python
 # Caution: data are exported from Dutch Excel (cp1252, decimal comma, semicolon separator)!
 df = pd.read_csv("data_scv", encoding="Windows-1252", decimal=",", sep=";")